Finally. After months of searching for the perfect candidate, you’ve won the lottery. It seems like it anyway.

 Source: Korn Ferry

-How to respond to professional ghosting
+How to respond to ghosting at workplace

 Pay attention to candidate experience

 What recruiters could do to avoid ghosting is decreasing the time taken for a candidate to go from an interview to an offer.
 This can help them “capture” the employees when they are eager and engaged.
 The reverse could also work.
 In case you lengthen the time, make sure you find ways to improve candidate engagement and build a better relationship with the hire.

 Ensuring the application process is easy and straightforward and making sure your evaluation process is free from unconscious bias can go a long way.
 Also, it is good to set deadlines for every step of the hiring process.
 By leveraging automated talent assessment tools or a blind hiring approach, you can ensure a good candidate experience with role-related assessments (situational and industry-specific).
 However, when applicant tracking systems and recruitment sites are not correctly integrated, a lot can go awry.
 Automating some processes will help decrease candidate drop-offs.